omarreis/ISAPIGate/README.md

 * Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

 Secure https protocol is preferred over plaintext http for downloads.
-Mobile operating system makers recommend or require using https in apps.
+Mobile operating systems recommend or require using https in apps.
 Connections with a server with certified name are more reliable and safer.
-If you have a custom webserver that runs as a separate executable, chances are it does not support https transfers.
+But if you - like me - has a custom webserver that runs as a separate executable, chances are it does not support https transfers :(

 ## Routing files